HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 In the middle of his presentation, Steve Jobs takes the newly unveiled iPhone, sits down, and begins to surf the web in a way we had only previously dreamed of.
 A large screen and fully featured browser displaying websites in their full glory.
 And most importantly, surfing the web using the most intuitive pointer device known to man: our fingers.
 No more tabbing around with tiny little arrow keys.

 Since 2007, the mobile web has grown at an explosive rate.
-And now, 13 years later, mobile accounts for [59% of all searches](https://www.merkleinc.com/thought-leadership/digital-marketing-report) and 58.7% of all web traffic, according to [Akamai mPulse](https://developer.akamai.com/akamai-mpulse-real-user-monitoring-solution) data in July 2019.
+And now, 13 years later, mobile accounts for <a hreflang="en" href="https://www.merkleinc.com/thought-leadership/digital-marketing-report">59% of all searches</a> and 58.7% of all web traffic, according to <a hreflang="en" href="https://developer.akamai.com/akamai-mpulse-real-user-monitoring-solution">Akamai mPulse</a> data in July 2019.
 It's no longer an afterthought, but the primary way people experience the web.
 So given how significant mobile is, what kind of experience are we providing our visitors?
 Where are we falling short?
 Let's find out.

 ## The page loading experience

 The first part of the mobile web experience we analyzed is the one we're all most intimately familiar with: *the page loading experience*.
 But before we start diving into our findings, let's make sure we're all on the same page regarding what the typical mobile user *really* looks like.
 Because this will not only help you reproduce these results, but understand these users better.

 Let's start with what phone the typical mobile user has.
-The average Android phone [is ~$250](https://web.archive.org/web/20190921115844/https://www.idc.com/getdoc.jsp?containerId=prUS45115119), and one of the [most popular phones](https://web.archive.org/web/20190812221233/https://deviceatlas.com/blog/most-popular-android-smartphones) in that range is a Samsung Galaxy S6.
+The average Android phone <a hreflang="en" href="https://web.archive.org/web/20190921115844/https://www.idc.com/getdoc.jsp?containerId=prUS45115119">is ~$250</a>, and one of the <a hreflang="en" href="https://web.archive.org/web/20190812221233/https://deviceatlas.com/blog/most-popular-android-smartphones">most popular phones</a> in that range is a Samsung Galaxy S6.
 So this is likely the kind of phone they use, which is actually 4x slower than an iPhone 8.
-This user doesn't have access to a fast 4G connection, but rather a 2G connection ([29%](https://www.gsma.com/r/mobileeconomy/) of the time) or 3G connection ([28%](https://www.gsma.com/r/mobileeconomy/) of the time).
+This user doesn't have access to a fast 4G connection, but rather a 2G connection (<a hreflang="en" href="https://www.gsma.com/r/mobileeconomy/">29%</a> of the time) or 3G connection (<a hreflang="en" href="https://www.gsma.com/r/mobileeconomy/">28%</a> of the time).
 And this is what it all adds up to:

 <figure>
   <table>
     <tr>
       <th>Connection type</th>
-      <td><a href="https://www.gsma.com/r/mobileeconomy/">2G or 3G</a></td>
+      <td><a hreflang="en" href="https://www.gsma.com/r/mobileeconomy/">2G or 3G</a></td>
     </tr>
     <tr>
       <th>Latency</th>